-2) One-year Completion Rate for Peer Assistance Program
+2. One-year Completion Rate for Peer Assistance Program

-Short Definition: Percent of individuals who participated in the peer assistance program during the year prior to the reporting period and have not relapsed during the one year period.
+Short Definition: Percent of known individuals who participated in the peer assistance program during the year prior to the reporting period and have not relapsed during the one year period.

-Purpose/Importance: This measure is important because it indicates the extent that consumers are being protected from unsafe, incompetent and unethical veterinary practice as a result of participating in the peer assistance program.
+Purpose/Importance: This measure is important because it indicates the extent that consumers are being protected from impaired individuals as a result of participating in the peer assistance program.

-Source/Collection of Data: Due to the confidential nature of this program, the program administrator for the peer assistance program maintains the files.
+Source/Collection of Data: Due to the confidential nature of this program, the program administrator for the peer assistance program maintains the data.
 Agency staff does not have access to any of the participant files.
 As a reference, case numbers are assigned to the participants by fiscal year (Example: 02-01, 02-02, etc).
 Agency records refer to participants only by initials and case number.
 When a participant enters the program, the program administrator provides the entrance date, which is the date the participant signs the contract.
 For each reporting period, the program administrator identifies any participants who have suffered relapses and the relapse date.
 A relapse is defined as any use of mood-altering substances.
-Forms have been devised to capture the necessary data.
-The fiscal officer calculates the one-year completion rate.
-The reporting forms and spreadsheet are kept in the binder containing peer assistance performance report documentation.

 Method of Calculation: Of all individuals who participated in the peer assistance program in fiscal year X-1 (where X is the current fiscal year), the percent who have successfully participated in the program for one year with no relapses.
 Numerator: Participants in the program in X-1 who have not suffered a relapse.
 Denominator: Participants participating in the program in X-1.
-The numerator is divided by the denominator and result is multiplied by 100 to achieve a percentage.
+The numerator is divided by the denominator and the result is multiplied by 100 to achieve a percentage.

 Data Limitations: The agency has no control over participants who relapse.
 With so few participants in the program, the relapse of one person can produce a large percentage change.
+Eligible participants are licensed veterinarians and veterinary medical students.